aparreno14/OpenGalois/README.md

 ## Academic context

 OpenGalois was developed as part of the project *The Solvability Problem for Polynomials of Degree at Most 5*.
-The project studies the classification of Galois groups and solvability by radicals for low-degree polynomials, with an emphasis on exact computation, proof-carrying certificates, and transparent mathematical explanations.
+The project studies the classification of Galois groups and solvability by radicals for low-degree polynomials, with an emphasis on exact computation, proof-carrying certificates and transparent mathematical explanations.